markreha/cloudworkshop/sdk/docs/development/README.md

 	 - In the src/config/dev directory update the config.properties file with your proper database credentials
 	 - In the src/config/openshift directory update the config.properties file with your proper database credentials
 	 - In the src/config/azure directory update the config.properties file with your proper database credentials
+	 - In the src/config/heroku directory update the config.properties file with your proper database credentials
+	 - In the src/config/amazon directory update the config.properties file with your proper database credentials
 	 - Invoke Maven with the 'dev' Profile to build for your development environment
  6. To build and run the project invoke the following:
 	 - Build the Project by selecting the Run->Run Configurations, select the Maven Build type, click the New Icon, and then set the name to My Cloudservices Build, set the Goals to clean package, set the Profiles to dev, and click the Run button.
 This build configuration will now be available when you select the Run Icon from the toolbar.